roelofjan-elsinga/portfolio/resources/content/blocks/site_techniques.md

 Again, not making use of a database for the purpose of having dynamic meta tags.
 This allows me to keep the content in Git version control.

+#### XML
+I'm generating several XML files through some simple commands on this website.
+The first is a
+<a href="https://roelofjanelsinga.com/sitemap.xml" class="link link--underline">sitemap</a>
+of all of the pages on this website, and the second is an
+<a href="https://roelofjanelsinga.com/feed" class="link link--underline">Atom feed</a>
+for all of my blog posts.

 #### Design inspiration
 I'm not a great designer, so I couldn't have built this website without an excellent example made by